shwetaJones/CSE-12/README.md

 # CSE-12
-Programs from Computer Systems and Assembly Language:
+Computer Systems and Assembly Language class taught by Sheldon Logan at UCSC

+Labs include:
 Labs 1-2 uses MMLogic

 Labs 3-5 uses MARS and is written in MIPS Assembly Language